202C-Pilot/202C-Master-Course/syllabus.md

 ## Deadlines

 Unless otherwise specified, the work you do in this class must be submitted by 11:59pm Eastern Standard Time on the day that it is due.
+Class Discussions and Writing Workshops will be due weekly.
+Projects will be due every three weeks.
+For those who like to plan ahead, here's what that looks like:

+* Sunday, End of Week 3 - Project 1 Due.
+* Sunday, End of Week 6 - Project 2 Due.
+* Sunday, End of Week 9 - Project 3 Due.
+* Sunday, End of Week 12 - Project 4 Due.
+* Sunday, End of Week 15 - Project 5 Due.

 To see what you need to do each week and when you must do it by, refer to the [Weekly Activities][5] page.

 ## Late Policy